SEARK All Hazards

 A. Stay calm and speak clearly when communicating

 B. Evacuate the immediate area

-C. Call the SEARK Security Office.
-The Office of Public Safety will notify the required departments
+C. Call the SEARK Department of Public Safety (DPS), who will notify the required departments

 D. Close the door, keep others away from the door, and isolate the area